iotaledger/iota.rs/README.md

-# iota.rs
+# iota.rs (iota-client)

-Official Rust library.
+The official, general-purpose IOTA client library in Rust for interaction with the IOTA network (Tangle).

-The goal of this library is to have `one source code of truth`, which means there is one implementation in Rust and [bindings](#bindings) to other programming languages.
+The goal of this library is to have _one source code of truth_, which means that there is one implementation in Rust and [bindings](#bindings) to other programming languages.

-For value transfers we recommend to use [wallet.rs](https://github.com/iotaledger/wallet.rs).
+For value transfers we recommend using [wallet.rs](https://github.com/iotaledger/wallet.rs).

 This library allows you to do the following: